SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/add-resolution-note.md

 > [!Note]
 > Cline may generate slightly different code.
-Please make sure the final `db/schema.cds` includes the `resolutionNote` field and `app/incidents/annotations.cds` includes the corresponding `UI.DataField` entry.
+Please make sure the final `db/schema.cds` includes the `resolutionNote` field, `app/incidents/annotations.cds` includes the corresponding `UI.DataField` entry and the `db/data/sap.capire.incidents-Incidents.csv` has resolutionNote values for the existing incidents.

 ---

-## Chapter 2: Add Business Logic
+## 2: Add Business Logic

 In this chapter, you will add two validations to `srv/services.js`:
 1. `resolutionNote` is **mandatory** when setting status to Resolved (`R`) or Closed (`C`)